 Bestiality Is Depraved: Played straight.
 Tibbet has sex with a male Tiger at the Philosopher's Club and is described as having 'never been the same.'
 He dies later of an unspecified illness.

-The Cowardly Lion is married to Illanora but their marriage is a chaste one (for obvious reasons.)
+The Cowardly Lion is married to Ilianora but their marriage is a chaste one (for obvious reasons.)

 Bi the Way: Liir, Elphaba's father, and Turtleheart are the most obvious, but you can say that pretty much everyone is open for interpretation.

-Body Horror: Illanora has her vagina sewed shut.
+Body Horror: Ilianora has her vagina sewed shut.
 Dear god.